lordachoo/lordachoo.com-gatsby-gitbook/content/resume.md

 ### [Exxact Corporation](https://exxactcorp.com) - VP of Technology ***(June 2018 - November 2022)***

-> Roles & Responsibility: Overall management of 3 departments: Technology, System Support & Software Development
+> Roles & Responsibility: Overall management of multiple departments including Technology, Facilities & IT, System Support & Software Development.
+Worked directly with customers to design & quote complex computer hardware and turn-key HPC clusters to fit their needs for a variety of workloads and applications - from off the shelf to customized embedded use cases.

-- Overall responsibility for hardware and softare vendors
+- Overall responsibility for hardware and software vendors
 - Overall responsibility for sales engineering team, system configurations, handling marquee accounts
 - Overall responsibility for IT & Infrastructure throughout the company (dual WAN/routing, VLANs, fiber infrastructure, Microsoft ADC)
 - Overall responsibility for internal software (ERP/Web/Backend Infrastructure) development with emphasis on CPQ (quotation system) development